ChthonVII/gamutthingy/README.md

 - `--nespalgen`: Generate a NES/Famicom palette.
 Possible values are `true` or `false`(default).
 Output will be saved to the output file specified with `-o` or `--outfile`.

 **Input-Related Parameters:**
+- `--backwards` or `-b`: Enables backwards search mode.
+Possible values are `true` or `false`(default).
+In backwards search mode, the user-supplied input is treated as the desired output and gamutthingy searches for an input that yields that output (or as close as possible).
+This is equivalent to performing the inverse of the specified operations.
+This is useful for roundtrip conversions and two-step conversions.
+Backward search mode does not work in combination with `--ielut`.
+Backwards search mode "works" with NES palette generation, but the output is  likely useless.
+WARNING: Backwards search mode is VERY SLOW. (`--map-mode expand` also performs inverse operations.
+However backwards search mode is preferred because (1) backward search mode *guarantees* the closest possible match after RGB8 quantization, while `--map-mode expand` merely assumes its inverse functions will quantize to best matches, and (2) backwards search mode works in combination with CRT simulation, while `--map-mode expand` generally does not.)
 - `--gamma-in` or `--gin`: Specifies the gamma function to be applied to the input.
 Possible values are `srgb` (default), `linear`, and `rec2084`.
 Will be ignored if CRT simulation before gamut conversion is enabled (`--crtemu front`) since the CRT EOTF function will be used instead.
 (Note that `rec2084` is not very useful since 16-bit png input isn't supported yet.)
 - `--hdr-sdr-max-nits` or `--hsmn`: See same in "Output Parameters," below.
 - `--lutsize`: Specifies the size of the LUT to generate.
 E.g., `--lutsize 64` will result in a 64x64x64 LUT.
 Integer number.
 Default 128.